Showing 1-20 of 430 products

 Recent recommendations: 19 recommendations

-Apple's iPad is being eagerly adopted by retailers in all segments.
-It's expected that by 2017, over 3.6 million iPads will have been shipped for use in North American retail and hospitality operations.
-Its attractive design, user-friendly interface and relatively affordable setup and maintenance costs are making iPad POS systems an appealing choice for retail operations.
+An iPad point-of-sale (POS) system is POS software specifically designed for use on Apple's iPad.
+The iPad's attractive design, user-friendly interface, and relatively affordable setup and maintenance costs make iPad POS systems an appealing choice for retail operations.
 As a result, more and more point-of-sale vendors are releasing iPad applications for their POS systems.
 However, no iPad POS solution is perfect.
 Each type of deployment has its benefits and drawbacks.
 In this guide we'll cover:

 Note: This guide covers POS systems specifically with respect to Apple's iPad.
 For POS solutions that may work for other tablets, see our tablet POS guide; and for systems that can run on any mobile device (including smartphones), see our mobile POS (mPOS) guide.